MicrosoftDocs/xamarin-docs/docs/ios/get-started/installation/windows/connecting-to-mac/troubleshooting.md

    ```

 If these verbose log files do not provide enough clues to resolve the issue directly, please [file a new bug report](https://bugzilla.xamarin.com/newbug) and attach both the .zip file from step 5 and the .log file from step 6.

+## Troubleshooting automatic Mac provisioning

+### IDE log files

+If you encounter any trouble using [automatic Mac
+provisioning](~/ios/get-started/installation/windows/connecting-to-mac/index.md#automatic-mac-provisioning),
+take a look at the Visual Studio 2017 IDE logs, stored in
+**%LOCALAPPDATA%\Xamarin\Logs\15.0**.

 ## Troubleshooting Build and Deployment Errors